Familias Unidas

 • Status — Participants were eighth graders and their primary caregivers.

-Location/Institution: 18 middle schools within the Miami-Dade County Public School System (MDCPS), located in South Florida
+Location/Institution: Eighteen middle schools within the Miami-Dade County Public School System (MDCPS), located in South Florida

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study used the sample from Estrada et al. (2017).
+The study used the same sample as Estrada et al. (2017).
 The purpose of the study was to investigate the moderating and mediating roles of positive parenting discrepancy trajectories on the association between condition effect (i.e., Familias Unidas vs. prevention as usual condition) and substance use among Hispanic youth.
 Participants were randomly assigned to two conditions: Familias Unidas or prevention as usual.
 Measures utilized include the positive parenting subscale of the Parenting Practices Scale, and items from Monitoring the Future Survey.
 Results indicate that, relative to prevention as usual, Familias Unidas reduced positive parenting discrepancies across time, when parent reports were higher than adolescent reports at baseline; this in turn, predicted substance use at 30 months postbaseline.
-Limitations include all assessments consisted of self-report measures, the study did not incorporate other informant reports, did not collect data such as dosage or whether adolescents in the prevention as usual group actually received an intervention, and study consisted of family living in South Florida which is demographically different from other Hispanic areas in the nation.
+Limitations include that all assessments consisted of self-report measures, the study did not incorporate other informant reports; did not collect data such as dosage or whether adolescents in the prevention as usual group actually received an intervention; and the study consisted of family living in South Florida which is demographically different from other Hispanic areas in the nation.

 Length of controlled postintervention follow-up: 3, 15, and 27 months.